 - In a large bowl, whisk together ricotta cheese, olive oil, eggs, milk, vanilla and almond extracts until well combined.

-- Add the flour mixture to the ricotta mixture and use a rubber spatula until just combined.
+Add the flour mixture to the ricotta mixture and use a rubber spatula to gently mix it until just combined.

 - Pat the diced peaches dry with a paper towel, place them in a bowl and toss them with the tablespoon of flour until lightly coated.
 Then fold the peaches into the batter.
 (See notes.)